Wentril/kubernetes_workshop/course.md

 Resources like Pods, Services, and Deployments exist within a namespace (always).
 When you don't specify a namespace, your resources are created in the default namespace.

-To create namespace you can use the following YAML manifest:
+To create namespace, you can use the following YAML manifest:

 ```yaml
 apiVersion: v1